saurabhkasat/Ecom-Migration-App/README.md

 	and then run "npm run server" to start service on port 4000
-4. Open another terminal/command prompt, go to project location and run "npm start" command to start web app on port 3000 5.open "http://localhost:3000/" url to open the webpage.
+4. Open another terminal/command prompt, go to project location and run "npm start" command to start web app on port 3000
+5. Open "http://localhost:3000/" url to open the webpage.
+6. Upload data from "Test Files" Folder